WiseLibs/better-sqlite3/64-bit-integer-support.md

 // You can do the same thing with Transaction objects.
 ```

-It's worth noting that FLOAT values returned from the database will always be represented as JavaScript numbers.
+It's worth noting that REAL (FLOAT) values returned from the database will always be represented as JavaScript numbers.

 # Extending Int64